Cultivating Hope with Suicidal Clients

 - Identify ways to increase safety by restricting lethal means during crises.

-- Understand therapy tools that help with chronic suicidal thoughts.
+- Name therapy tools that help with chronic suicidal thoughts.

-- Understand therapy strategies that soothe pain and distress that drive suicidal thoughts.
+- Review therapy strategies that soothe pain and distress that drive suicidal thoughts.

-- Engage in effective approaches for talking about suicide with patients and the supports in their lives.
+- Discuss how to engage in effective approaches for talking about suicide with patients and the supports in their lives.

 - Apply interventions related to meaning-making in the face of suffering.